 For quantitative mixing bounds we will later impose a mild regularity condition on the restriction of $\pi$ to each $K(\theta)$.
 See Assumption~\ref{assump:local_nonid}\ref{ass:pi-regular} in Section \ref{subsubsec: setID}.

-To motivate our method, consider the following toy example with 4 states. \begin{example} Consider two parameters \(\theta_1\) and \(\theta_2\), each taking binary values 0 and 1.
+To motivate and illustrate our proposal, consider the following toy example with 4 states. \begin{example} Consider two parameters \(\theta_1\) and \(\theta_2\), each taking binary values 0 and 1.
 The parameters have the following joint posterior distribution (we obscure its dependence on data $Y$ for simplicity, and write it as $p(\theta_1, \theta_2)$):

 In this setup, assume the target distribution depends only on $\theta_1$ and $\theta_2$ through their difference $\theta_1-\theta_2$.
 Therefore, \((\theta_1, \theta_2) = (1, 1)\) is observationally equivalent to \((\theta_1, \theta_2) = (0, 0)\), that is, under uniform prior,